Skip to main content

 2. Enter your webhook endpoint URL in the provided input field.

-4. Click the “Activate” button to enable webhook access for your account.
+4. Click the “Activate” button to enable webhook delivery for that workspace.

-Once activated, Feedspace will start sending webhook notifications for the selected events to your specified endpoint.
+Once activated, Feedspace will start sending webhook notifications for the subscribed events to your specified endpoint.

 Available Webhook Events